BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 Insurance and reinsurance undertakings are not expected to reassess whether a cover or financial guarantee has a discernible effect at each valuation date.
 However, insurance and reinsurance undertakings should perform this reassessment if there is indication that it may lead to a different conclusion.
 In particular, to assess changes in the economic environment undertakings should compare the current economic environment to the economic environment existing when the assessment used to define the current contract boundaries was performed and do a reassessment only in case these changes are extreme.
 For this purpose, the changes on the relevant risk-free interest rate term structure used to calculate the best estimate as referred to in Article 77(2) of the Solvency II Directive that are less extreme than the interest rate stress of the Standard Formula should not be considered to be extreme.](#)

-Page 14/18

 --- Page 15 ---

-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue, diamond-shaped emblem containing the European Union stars, next to the stylized grey acronym "eiopa".
-The full name of the authority is written in grey text underneath the acronym.

-eiopa
-European Insurance and
-Occupational Pensions Authority](#)

 ![A document outlining guidelines for insurance and reinsurance undertakings on the reassessment of contract boundaries.
 It specifies conditions for changing boundaries, reporting requirements for material impacts on solvency to supervisory authorities under Article 312(3) of the Delegated Regulation, and situations where reassessment should not occur, such as for calculating the best estimate or SCR.